 Can I choose my own start date?

 Yes.
-You can set your start date to any date in the future, the earliest being tomorrow.
-Your insurance certificate is issued immediately after you sign up, so you schedule your policy as early as 12 months in advance if you'd like, or just a few days before your visa appointment (although we would always recommend planning your move early).
+You can set your start date to any date in the future, with tomorrow being the earliest available option.
+Your insurance certificate is issued immediately after you sign up, so you can schedule your policy as early as 12 months in advance if you'd like, or just a few days before your visa appointment (although we would always recommend planning your move early).

 What date should I enter as my arrival date during sign-up?